TheComputationalCore/Budget-App/docs/index.md

 # Budget App

 Welcome to the **Budget App** documentation.

-This project provides a clean, Pythonic way to manage budget categories, track transactions, and visualize spending as a bar chart.
+This application provides a clean, Pythonic way to manage budget categories, track deposits and withdrawals, transfer funds between categories, and visualize spending across categories using a vertical percentage bar chart.

 ---

-## 🚀 What This App Does
+## 🚀 Features

 - Track deposits, withdrawals, and transfers
-- Maintain independent budget categories
+- Maintain multiple independent budget categories
-- Validate available funds before transactions
+- Validate funds before spending or transferring
-- Generate a spend chart showing your spending distribution
-- Provide a clean CLI to interact with the app
+- Generate a clean spending chart with percentage breakdown
-- Include full documentation and tests
+- Command-line interface support
+- No external dependencies

 ---

-## 📦 Quick Start
+## 📚 Documentation

+Use the navigation menu to explore:

+- **Usage Guide** — Learn how to use the Category class
+- **API Reference** — Full details of all methods
+- **CLI Guide** — Command-line usage
+- **Examples** — Realistic full workflows

+---

+## 🔧 Installation

 ```bash
 pip install .